asgood23/STATIONS/earth2020X/earth2020x_spells.md

 ---

 # Earth 2020X Spells

-*This will be a constantly expanding table of spells from the [Earth 2020X - Spells playlist](https://open.spotify.com/playlist/5MFCzwtOlvJnoN1Rbljy61?si=4c8db4ba56434b63){:target="_blank"}*
-Have you created your own spells from the playlist?
-Send them to us.
+*This page catalogs an expanding collection of Troika! spells created using the Earth 2020X process and playlists.
+Have you created your own?
+Send it to us.*

 Spell descriptions come from an AI interpreting Spotify song titles as actual spells that are cast by wizards on Earth.